xtourmaline/modern-react-tutorial/README.md

     - first layout applies on the first layer and then next one gets uploaded next
 - never share any secret codes because that can be a liability since they can get into the database
 - good to have a different dev and production environment so that when changes are made, it does not break production
+- should check on page if user should be able to load data
+- when folder with underscore is in app, it tells the app not to include in routing
+- authentication:
+    - ```<SignedOut>``` will render what users should see when signed out
+    - ```<SignedIn>```will render what users should see when signed in

 ## todo